Favourited 1177 times

 Our local staffs are a library of farming knowledge if you can get past the language barrier.

 I lived in the US for most of my youthful life.
 Exchanging Thai culture with me is pretty minimal, but my local staff is very friendly.

 There are many tasks throughout the farm.
 It will depend on when you come.
-I will be happy to send you what is being worked on at the time after you send a message.
-The help can be from seeding, planting, making new grow beds, making compost using the materials around the farm, compost juice/tea, propagating plants, or making value-added products.
+Maintaining plants in the greenhouses might be the main task for a while.
+The task can be from seeding, planting, making new plant baskets, making compost using the materials around the farm, compost juice/tea, propagating plants.
 Sometimes help feed the Chicken and collect the eggs for our daily breakfast.

 We have a small detached house with bunk beds and a bathroom that can house 4 volunteers.
 No cooking is required.
 All are expected to maintain their own area, pick-up their own mess and help clean the sleeping quarter.

 Setting up tents is possible in camping areas in the yard.
-Please bring a tent and sleeping gears if you have them.
+You need to bring your own tent.

 Volunteers work in exchange for sleeping accommodation.

 We ask that you pay (100 THB per day) to cover the expense of 3 meals, including the Internet, and other utilities.
 If you cannot do this, I understand but let me know.

 Things that you need to bring

 3. Warm cloth and footgear (I have spare boots, but it never fit everyone) I often work in my flip-flop